Glossary

 • Relevant partner

-Someone of either sex who you aren’t married to, nor in a civil partnership with, but whom you live with as if you were.
+A relevant partner is someone who you aren’t married to or in a civil partnership with, but who you live with as if you’re married or in a civil partnership.

 • Retail Prices Index (RPI)